City problem · Vienna

 US IDN SCORING: WEIGHT BY SITE GEOGRAPHY 66% US SITES 22% WESTERN-EU SITES 12% CEE SITES

 The fix is the same as for other European medtech files, with a specific note on CEE.
-CEE deployment data must be restated in US-readable form, with TCO modelling and US accounting language.
+CEE deployment data must be restated in US-market form, with TCO modelling and US accounting language.
 Where US clinical sites do not yet exist, one US site has to be stood up.
 The US channel structure has to be built: GPO contract relationship, CMS coding documentation, FDA status restated, US KOL strategy.
-6 signals, placed where US procurement reads them.
+6 signals, placed where US procurement judges them.

 ?